 This category is generally used for agents for which there is limited evidence in humans in the absence of sufficient evidence in experimental animals.
 It may also be used when there is inadequate evidence of carcinogenicity in humans or when human data are nonexistent but there is sufficient evidence of carcinogenicity in experimental animals.
-In some instances, an agent for which there is inadequate evidence or no data in humans but limited evidence of carcinogenicity in experimental animals but limited evidence of carcinogenicity in experimental animals but limited evidence of carcinogenicity in experimental animals together with supporting evidence from other relevant data may be placed in this group.
+In some instances, an agent for which there is inadequate evidence or no data in humans but limited evidence of carcinogenicity in experimental animals together with supporting evidence from other relevant data may be placed in this group.